Tacos y Mas is one of our go-to spots in the local area when in the mood for a few street tacos.

-The location in Keller that Tacos y Mas resides in also has a bit of history.
+Location: Tucked away in a strip center at the SE corner of Keller-Smithfield and Keller Pkwy.
+This particular location has a bit of history.
 Well, not their location but the one their predecessor moved into.
-Snooty Pig (a good restaurant that we've not written about yet) inhabited this space for many years, and as one of the only independent breakfast places around, was always too crowded for the relatively small spot.
+Snooty Pig inhabited this space for many years, and as one of the only independent breakfast places around, was always too crowded for the relatively small spot.
 So they moved to the much large space a few doors down that was once inhabited by the very good Mezza Luna, a higher end Italian place that we wrote about a long time ago.
 Following their demise, a Thai restaurant called West of Asia took over.
 Quite frankly they were awful and I said as much on Urbanspoon.
 The owner surprisingly took me to task on the website, to which I responded even more harshly - and I'm sure did him no favors with potential new diners (who likes to see a spiteful owner?
 Just let the food do the talking!).
 They went out of business in about 3 months (no surprise to me), but resurfaced again as Chan of Asia (easy to change only one name on the neon sign right?).
 We didn't bother to go again to see if they magically improved, but of course they went out of business again shortly thereafter.
 At least now, a legitimately popular restaurant in Snooty Pig has usurped the spot, and will most likely be there for many years to come.